openeemeter/eemeter/docs/eemeter_installation.rst

 (lxml_, numpy_).

 Some statsmodels installations require numpy to be installed.
-If you run into errors with the statsmodels installations, be sure numpy is installed before attempting to isntall eemeter.
+If you run into errors with the statsmodels installation, be sure numpy is installed before attempting to install statsmodels.
+Once statsmodels is installed correctly, install eemeter.

 .. _Anaconda: https://www.continuum.io/downloads
 .. _lxml: http://lxml.de/installation.html